atrettel/sheardata/data/README.md

 - `data/references.bib`

     - This file should contain all references for the entire project.
-I considered having multiple small files, but there is a chance of colliding citation keys, and a single file avoids that issue.

 - `data/taxonomy.md`

     - A draft taxonomy of flows.
+This taxonomy is used as the first letter of the case identifiers.

 - `data/$(case_identifier)`